j3ffyang/ansible/README.md

       name: "{{inventory_hostname}}"
   ```

+- Create a `nonroot` user on all nodes, including `control` node

+  This supposes to create a `nonroot` user, to manage Docker and Kubernetes, in case a specific user has been occupied already in customer's environment.
+For example, `ubuntu` user is not allowed to be used.

 - ~~Setup `sshd` and `ssh-copy-id` to all worker-node~~

 This action has been done before setting up Ansible as pre-requisite, unless otherwise you want to have another userId